-With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s Unity Day reflects a weary nation

 As 10 a.m. approached, there were few signs that a mass show of patriotism was about to go on display.

 Someone passed out handmade posters — “Ukraine is United” and “Unity Equals Love.”
-By the time the first strains of the national anthem began to play, some 100 people had gathered.
+By the time the first strains of the national anthem began to play, about 100 people had gathered.
 They sang together in the cold as journalists looked on and two drones buzzed overhead.
 One car sounded a note of drive-by solidarity.

 Anastacia Kuleba, 27, said she heeded Zelenksy's call to form patriotic “flash mobs” because she wanted Russia to know that Ukrainians would not be cowed.

 “Ukrainians are united,” said Kuleba, who was forced to flee the eastern city of Donetsk in 2014, the area now controlled by Moscow-backed separatists in Ukraine’s war-battered Donbas region in the east.
-She has since lived in my many parts of the country, but never again in her eastern home.
+She has since lived in many parts of the country but never again in her eastern home.
 “My story is Ukraine’s story,” she said.

 She did not think a battle was likely anytime soon, based on her experience with a near surprise attack by Russian-backed forces eight years ago.